- Handling of Feedbacks and Complaints

 - The School is to seek feedback from its key stakeholders and external partners for continual improvement of its systems and processes.

 - All feedbacks and complaints must be properly recorded and /or documented.
 Any correspondence (including actions taken) between the School and the student must be annexed as evidences.
 This is to ensure that any staffs handling the case are kept aware of the progress / outcomes.

-- It is the responsibility of the Academic Support Unit to notify relevant teams of any feedbacks and complaints.
+- It is the responsibility of the Student Services to notify relevant teams of any feedbacks and complaints.

 - Students must be kept informed of the status of their feedback / complaints.

-- Academic Support Unit is to respond to respective students within 3 working days of receipt of the feedback / complaint.
+- Student Services is to respond to respective students within 3 working days of receipt of the feedback / complaint.